Alejogb1/job-board/blog-data/how-do-front-end-apps-interact-with-smart-contracts-on-mobile-dapps.md

 id: "how-do-front-end-apps-interact-with-smart-contracts-on-mobile-dapps"
 ---

-Alright, let's break down how front-end applications, particularly on mobile dapps, interact with smart contracts.
+, let's break down how front-end applications, particularly on mobile dapps, interact with smart contracts.
 I've spent quite a bit of time in the trenches on this, most notably back in the early days of a project involving a distributed supply chain tracker.
 What seemed conceptually straightforward—a mobile app displaying product provenance—turned into a deeper dive into the nuances of web3 integration.
 The core challenge, as I’m sure you’re aware, is bridging the gap between the user interface, usually built with frameworks like react native or flutter, and the immutable code that defines the logic of your smart contract, typically written in solidity and deployed on a blockchain network like ethereum or polygon.

 The primary mechanism for this interaction involves using a web3 library.
 These libraries are essential intermediaries which abstract away the low-level complexity of interacting directly with the blockchain.
 Think of them as translators; they take your javascript or dart commands and turn them into the necessary requests to the blockchain network and vice-versa.
 Most mobile dapps these days leverage something along the lines of `web3.js` for javascript based apps or `ethers.js` which offers more comprehensive functionalities, and a similar library might exist in dart if you're working with flutter.